NellielProject/Nelliel/README.md

 # Nelliel Imageboard #

-A lightweight and fast imageboard.
-Designed with a focus on being a full-featured single board that is easy to set up and will work on any halfway-sane hosting.
+A lightweight and fast imageboard based of Futallaby.

 Nelliel was originally a modified version of Futallaby made to host Nigrachan.
 The software had good potential and was split off to independent development.
 While retaining an interface similar to Futallaby (and many other imageboards) it has been rewritten and